High Resolution Seismic Waveform Generation using Denoising Diffusion: Generative model details

-\textbf{Moving Average Envelope Representation:} The moving average envelope is computed by convolving the absolute waveform signal with an averaging boxcar filter of length 128.
+The moving average envelope is computed by convolving the absolute waveform signal with an averaging boxcar filter of length 128.
 The final representation is the concatenation of the original waveform divided by the envelope and the logarithm of the envelope.